carlomazzaferro/kryptoflow/README.md

 First, create a new virtual environment.
 This is highly recommended for managing dependencies.

+Then, modify the `resources/resources.json` file, and add your twitter and reddit API keys.
+This will enable you to programmatically access the twitter and Reddit APIs.

 ## Dependencies

 1. python3.6 (recommend installing with homebrew)